Key Takeaways

 Ashwagandha (scientific name Withania somnifera) is an evergreen shrub found across Africa, the Middle East, and India.
 Also called winter cherry, ashwagandha has a long history of use in traditional medicines as an aphrodisiac and anti-inflammatory.

 Ashwagandha is an adaptogen, meaning it can help the body acclimate and respond to stress and anxiety.
+Many studies have explored how ashwagandha works to support mental and physical well-being, particularly by reducing cortisol levels and improving stress responses.
 The active ingredients in ashwagandha include approximately 40 withanolides and 12 alkaloids.
 People use ashwagandha to manage numerous conditions, including insomnia, aging, anxiety, and more.

 Ashwagandha Benefits